Bodies Bodies Bodies: Plot

 Returning to Sophie's car, Bee finds underwear that matches Jordan's bra in the backseat.
 She sees Jordan holding David's father's gun through a window, then crawls back inside through a pet door.
 Bee confronts the group, revealing that she dropped out of college to take care of her mother, who has borderline personality disorder.
-A vicious verbal fight ensues between the group.
-Jordan, who was the "killer" in the Bodies Bodies Bodies game, reveals resentment for Sophie due to her drug addiction and using David to regain access to her trust fund, and claims Sophie cheated on Bee with her, which Sophie denies.
+A vicious argument ensues, in which it is revealed that Jordan was the "killer" in the Bodies Bodies Bodies game, and she reveals resentment for Sophie due to her drug addiction and using David to regain access to her trust fund.
+She claims Sophie cheated on Bee with her, which Sophie denies.
 Sophie expresses why she would not date Jordan, that she avoids her friends because their behavior challenges her sobriety, and reveals that Jordan only "hate-listens" to Alice's podcast.
 After Alice responds by insulting Jordan's insecurities, Jordan shoots Alice in the leg.
-A struggle for the gun follows; Alice is fatally shot in the throat.
-As Sophie and Jordan fight, Bee pushes Jordan over the staircase bannister.
-With her dying breath, Jordan tells Bee to check Sophie's text messages.
-Bee hides from Sophie out of distrust.
+They struggle for the gun and Alice is fatally shot in the throat.
+As Sophie and Jordan fight, Bee pushes Jordan over the staircase banister.
+With her dying breath, Jordan tells Bee to check Sophie's text messages and shoots in their direction multiple times.
+The distrustful Bee hides from Sophie.

 When morning comes and the storm has blown over, Sophie tearfully confesses to Bee that she relapsed and witnessed Emma tripping and falling down the stairs to her death.
 However, Bee holds her at gunpoint, demanding to see her texts.
-Sophie tosses her phone away and they struggle, inadvertently picking up David's phone in the process, which shows that David accidentally slashed his own throat while trying to use the kukri to open a champagne bottle for a TikTok video—revealing there was no real murderer after all.
-As Bee and Sophie realize the bloodshed was all for nothing, a confused Max returns to the mansion, and the power comes back on.
+Sophie tosses her phone away and they struggle, inadvertently picking up David's phone in the process, which shows that David accidentally slashed his own throat while trying to use the kukri to open a champagne bottle, which Greg had done earlier, for a TikTok video—revealing there was no real murderer after all.
+As Bee and Sophie realize the bloodshed was all for nothing, a confused Max returns to the mansion, and the power returns.
+When Max asks what happened, Bee only says that she now has service on her phone.